ExploreSA02 Mar - 31 Jul

 Subject matter experts will answer questions in this forum.
 For fairness, questions will only be answered in this forum.

 Discussion with other participants is also encouraged.
-For more informal conversations about the challenge, please head to our Facebook Community page.
+For more informal conversations about the challenge, please head to our Unearthed-Community on Slack.

 For this challenge, we encourage the use of open-source software.
 A great place to start to look at the data spatially is QGIS.
 Please share any other useful open source tools in the Forum.